xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 least one data item,  and  possibly a list, each element of which can have an initializer.

-Insert the following version of TopDecl:
+Insert the following version of `TopDecl`:

 ```delphi
 {--------------------------------------------------------------}